- Intense hunger

 Foods containing fat, like milk or chocolate, are not recommended as they take longer to raise your blood glucose level.

-Examples of 15-20g of slow acting carbohydrate include a slice of bread, 2 plain biscuits, a glass of milk and 1 biscuit or a yoghurt and a piece of fruit.
+For example a slice of bread, 2 plain biscuits, a glass of milk and 1 biscuit or a yoghurt and a piece of fruit.

 If you have a severe hypo and become unconscious you will need help from someone to treat the hypo.

 An injection of the hormone glucagon can be given to raise blood glucose levels and restore consciousness.
 This is only if an injection is available and the person giving the injection knows how to use it.
 They should dial 999 to request an ambulance if: